OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 Kodaikanal's annual flower show at Bryant's ParkShutterstock

 Start your first full day in Kodaikanal by taking to Coakers Walk, a narrow mountainous path which was constructed by a British lieutenant in 1872.
-It's a short one km in length and sits on the east side of Kodaikanal Lake.
-There are viewpoints aplenty on the route and the KMC Telescope House gives visitors the opportunity to see the valleys, mountains and nearby towns through its lens.
+It's one-kilometre in length and sits on the east side of Kodaikanal Lake.
+There are viewpoints aplenty on the route, and the KMC Telescope House gives visitors the opportunity to see the valleys, mountains and nearby towns through its lens.

 Once you have had your fill of the scenic sights, head down to Bryant Park for a picnic.
-Covering some 20 acre it's managed by the city's horticultural department and is home to thousands of varieties of roses, shrubs, cactus and trees.
-The glasshouse is bursting with flowers and plants.
+Covering some 20 acres, it's managed by the city's horticultural department and is home to thousands of varieties of roses, shrubs, cactus and trees.
 Don't miss the park's beautiful Bodhi tree and a 170-year-old eucalyptus tree.

 Another of Kodaikanal's popular tourist spots is its lake.
-Also known as Kodai Lake it is a hub for activities like horseriding, fishing, boating and cycling.
-Visitors can row boats and pedal boats.
+Also known as Kodai Lake, it is a hub for activities like horse riding, fishing, boating and cycling.
 The tranquil scenery is a nice way to wrap up your morning.

 Afternoon